runablehq/website-template/CONTEXT.md

 ## 🎨 Theming & Design Tokens

 - IMPORTANT: The default theme is only a starting point.
-You should re-do the theme to fit the user's request or the task at hand.
+You should customize the CSS custom properties to fit the user's request or the task at hand.
 Do not keep the default palette, radii, or shadows if they don't match the project.

-- Theme redo checklist
+- Theme customization checklist
   - Define brand palette (primary, accent, background/foreground, muted, destructive)
   - Adjust radii, spacing, and shadows to the product's feel (e.g., compact vs. roomy)
   - Verify contrast and accessibility for all states (hover, focus, disabled)
-  - Update examples/blocks to use tokens (no hard-coded colors)
+  - Update examples/components to use tokens (no hard-coded colors)

-- Tokens live in `src/styles/themes.css`.
-Themes are applied via `data-theme` on `<html>`.
+- Design tokens live in `src/styles/global.css` as CSS custom properties
-- Tailwind color tokens map to CSS variables in `src/index.css` using `@theme inline`.
+- Tailwind color tokens map to CSS variables using `@theme inline`
-- At runtime, `src/theme/ThemeProvider.tsx` sets `data-theme` and persists the choice.
-- `index.html` sets `data-theme` early to avoid FOUC.
-- Use `ThemeToggle` (`src/components/ThemeToggle.tsx`) to switch themes.

-Add a new theme

-1. Copy a theme block in `src/styles/themes.css` and rename the selector to `[data-theme="my-theme"]`.
-2. Adjust semantic variables (`--primary`, `--accent`, `--background`, etc.).
-3. Select via `useTheme().setTheme('my-theme')` or the ThemeToggle.
+- To customize the theme, modify the CSS custom properties in `src/styles/global.css`

 ## 🔌 API Endpoints (Hono in `worker/`)